 WHO I AM & WHAT I DO

 After a career of working into different fields of media such as television directing and web design, I came back to my ‘roots’ of photography.
-Photography was the first medium I used to artistically express myself.
+Photography was the first medium I used to express myself artistically.

-My broad multi-media experience shaped my approach and the use of audio interviews to let the subjects tell their own stories, combined with the images make my work more distictive and engaging.
+My broad multi-media experience shaped my approach and the use of audio interviews to let the subjects tell their own stories, combined with the images make my work more distinctive and engaging.